datacenter/acitoolkit/docs/source/intersite.rst

 - epg: The name of the EPG to export endpoints
 - app: The name of the Application Profile that contains the EPG.
 - tenant: The name of the tenant that contains the EPG.
+- remote_epg: The name to be used as the EPG (l3extInstP) on the remote site outside L3 interface (l3extOut).
 - remote_sites: The remote site policy for this exported EPG.

 The ``remote_sites`` policy contains one or more remote site policies where the EPG will be exported.
 Each remote site